-A Remedial Investigation Report (RIR) provides information required to understand contaminant distribution and behavior on a property and provides the basis for selection of an appropriate remedy.
+The Remedial Investigation Report (RIR) is prepared based on the environmental field data generated during the field work and provides information required to document contaminant distribution and behavior on a property and establish the basis for selection of an appropriate remedy.
 The basic goals of the Remedial Investigation Report for a property include:

 - identify all potential sources of contamination based on investigation of past uses;

 - define the nature and extent of contamination in all media both laterally and vertically;

 - assess contaminant fate and transport including the existing and potential impacts on groundwater, soil and soil vapor; and

 - produce data of sufficient quantity and quality to support the development of a Remedial Action Work Plan.

 The RIR is developed in a manner consistent with existing guidance for implementation of voluntary cleanup in New York State.
 OER provides a template for the RIR that gives detailed guidance for the structure and content of the document.
 Contact OER to obtain a template.
 The RIR is usually submitted to OER with the application for enrollment in the NYC VCP.

 Remedial Action Work Plan

 The Remedial Action Work Plan (RAWP) describes the remedial actions that are necessary to render a site protective of public health and the environment for the intended use.
 There are four categories of intended use for a site: